hoangvvo/next-session/README.md

 export default withSession(Page, { ...options });
 ```

 The use case is limited due to *server only* constraint.
-Yet, one use case is to get `currentUser` once after authentication redirection (and ideally set it to React Context for later).
+Yet, one use case is to get `currentUser` upon landing on the site (and ideally set it to React Context for later).

 For usage in both server and client-side, consider using `{ applySession }` in `getServerProps`.